elec327/elec327.github.io/bonus.md

 ## ELEC 327: Digital Systems Laboratory (Spring 2018) Bonus Projects

+Bonus projects should be submitted via email, and critically, with a Canvas post containing a YouTube video demostrating the projet.
+This way your fellow classmates will see what bonus projects are being done.

 ---

 ### Accelerometer and LED circle board

+  1. **[1 point for whoever is first]** - solder the MSP430 and shift registers onto the board and make all 24 lights light up.
+Create a youtube video and post to campus.
+The first timestamped video will be worth 1 bonus point.
+(Note that there may be a problem with the PCB!)

   1. **[1 - 2 points]** - implement a clock.
 This will require that you properly solder the MSP430 and 3 shift register chips.
 The aesthetics of the clock and code will